lbryio/lbry.com/content/bounty/lbry-club.md

 - Receive additional credits to share with their group
 - Communicate regularly with LBRY team members

-This bounty is not open to anyone.
+This bounty is not open to just anyone.
 Please contact [Jeremy](mailto:jeremy@lbry.io) and let him know what community you would like to introduce LBRY to.